uvicmakerlab/LongNowOfUlysses/English507/policies.md

 ## Email

-With the exception of holidays and weekends, I respond to student emails within twenty-four hours.
+With the exception of holidays and weekends, I respond to student emails within 24 hours.